Gloucestershire Podiatry Service referral form

 - Minimal or non-painful corns

-- Adult MSK conditions that cause mild pain but is not affecting the ability to work
+- Adult MSK conditions that cause mild pain but are not affecting ability to work

-Domiciliary visits are for housebound patients only.
-Patients must attend clinic if they can get out with alternative transport such as car, taxi and ambulance transport.
-Domiciliary visits can only be referred by Registered Healthcare Professionals.
+- Domiciliary (home) visits are for housebound patients only.
+Patients must attend clinic if they can get out with alternative transport such as car, taxi or ambulance.
+Domiciliary visits can only be referred by registered healthcare professionals.

-Patients must be registered with a Gloucestershire GP Practice to access Gloucestershire Health and Care Podiatry Service.
+- Patients must be registered with a Gloucestershire GP practice to access the Gloucestershire Health and Care Podiatry Service

 What happens to the referral form?

 - The referral form must be completed in full with as much detail as possible and sent to firstname.lastname@example.org

 - The referral form will be triaged according to clinical priority based on referral form information.

 - The referral form will be rejected in cases where insufficient information is provided.